fygar256/general-assembler-axx/README.md

 The prefix operator `#` takes the value of the symbol that follows.

 The prefix operator `@` returns the number of bits of the value that follows.
-I named this the snake-rounded operator.
+We call this the snake-like operator.

 The binary operator `'`, when `a'24` is used, the 24th bit of a is made the sign bit and sign-extended.
-I named this the SEX operator.
+We call this the SEX operator.

 The binary operator `**` is exponentiation.